-The hearing shall be closed no later than 45 calendar days after of the date of the preliminary telephone conference, unless all parties and the arbitrator agree otherwise and such agreement is memorialized by the arbitrator prior to the expiration of the initial 45 day period.
+The hearing shall be closed no later than 45 calendar days after the date of the preliminary telephone conference, unless all parties and the arbitrator agree otherwise or the arbitrator extends this time in extraordinary cases when the demands of justice require it and such agreement is memorialized by the arbitrator prior to the expiration of the initial 45-day period.
 Such report shall include the reason for the extension of the Time Standards.
 The AAA may extend the Time Standards in the event the parties agree to AAA mediation.